 The Resource Market is a free online database, housing our many Knowledge Market resources related to students' research, writing, technology, or presentation needs.
 To browse, visit our Resource Market webpage and click through the four categories.
-If users can't find what they're looking for, they can use the search bar or contact us so we can better help.
+If users cannot find what they are looking for, they can use the search bar or contact us so we can better help.